tc39/notes/es7/2015-11/nov-18.md

 WH: So how does the country of Japan sign an ECMA royalty-free patent agreement?

-BT: They’d sign the agreements as individuals or companies per normal process.
+BT: They'd sign the agreements as individuals or companies per normal process.

 JN: It will be hard to get the country representatives to sign anything like an ECMA patent policy.